panaali/mseyfi.github.io/posts/Code/Leetcode.md

 ## A note on implementation return left for minimization and right for maximization problems
-If we ask for a minimum, in all solutions, we return `left`{:.ruby}.
+If we ask for a minimum, in all solutions, we return `left`.

 If a problem is instead asking for a maximum, then `left` will not actually be the correct answer at the end.
 Instead, we should return `right`.